-Welcome to the training on Ten Steps to Successful Breastfeeding: Prenatal and Postnatal Practices that Support Breastfeeding provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Ten Steps to Successful Breastfeeding: Prenatal and Postnatal Practices that Support Breastfeeding provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+This training includes three tutorials that can be taken individually or in sequence.
+We urge participants to begin with the Ten Steps to Successful Breastfeeding: Breastfeeding Overview tutorial before taking the other modules.

 This module does not currently offer CE credit.

 Ten Steps to Successful Breastfeeding consists of three tutorials.
 You are encouraged to enroll in the complete package of tutorials: